FarhangAmaji/versatileAnn/README.md

     - `\projectUtils\dataTypeUtils` and `projectUtils\misc.py`

 ---
+## run it in docker
+windows Run docker-desktop, other system skip this step. in project folder in cli: docker build -t ann .
+* windows cli:
+docker run -it --rm -v %cd%:/app ann

+* other systems:

+docker run --rm -it -v ${PWD}:/app ann docker run --rm -it -v $(pwd):/app ann

 - Definitely the **first thing to do** is to **clone** the project with `git clone https://github.com/FarhangAmaji/versatileAnn`